Writing for the Media

 Check the course website regularly.
 I will post all messages/assignments to my WordPress page and the ‘Schedule’ page will have the most up-to-date listing of assignments and due dates.
 There will be times when I assign an essay or story that must be read prior to our next meeting.
 You will be expected to discuss this article and how it relates to the current class topic.

-• Story 4- ENTERPRISE STORY: News Feature/Profile: This should be based on at least three interviews (in-person) and focus on the material developed from your questioning of the subjects.
-Ideally, you shill shadow your subject.
-You spend time with them to get good details and quotes to use in your story.
-Stories can focus on societal trends (e.g., body piercing, health habits), community issues (crime, construction) and events (a milestone anniversary) or any subject deemed newsworthy.
-Follow-up or localized stories to hard news stories are also fine.
+- Story 4- ENTERPRISE STORY: News Feature/Profile: This should be based on at least three interviews (in-person) and focus on the material developed from your questioning of the subjects.
+Ideally, you shill SHADOW your subject, spend some time with them to get good details and quotes to use in your story.
+Stories can focus on societal trends (e.g., body piercing, health habits), community issues (crime, construction) and events (a milestone anniversary of one or new event.)
+Follow-ups to hard news stories are also fine (we’ll discuss this in class).
 You may also decide to do a profile.
-For example, you could write a story on an artist, a Towson athlete, a faculty member or anybody with a unique and interesting story to tell.
+For example, you could write a story on a local politician, Towson athlete, faculty member or anybody with a unique and interesting story to tell.
 Keep in mind that you could (and should, in some cases) interview the subject’s friends, co-workers, peers, critics, family, etc. You may not interview your own friends or relatives unless you receive my prior approval.
 The story should be between 650-1000 words.
 You must submit a memorandum to the instructor, outlining the story and expected angles before beginning the assignment.

 IMPORTANT NOTE ON LATE GRADES: Deadlines for each of these assignments is 6:30 p.m. the day the story is due.
 Meaning, even if you will not attend class for an excused reason, you are responsible for getting the assignment in by the above time.
 I prefer hard copy, but if you have to send a story electronically YOU are responsible for any malfunctions in the sending/receiving process.
 A later paper will receive an automatic 10 percent reduction in grade and an additional 15 percent reduction for each day thereafter.
 I will NOT accept papers beyond one week of their due date.
 Failure to adhere to these guidelines or missing an assignment will result in a “ZERO” numerical grade for that paper.
 Even if you miss a class, there are no excuses not to hand in an assignment.
 It is your responsibility to contact a fellow classmate or me to find out what you missed.
 Always assume something is due and verify with someone you trust.
 You may not be allowed to make-up missed assignments unless you have a university-sanctioned absence.